ovac/idoc/README.md

 With the configuration above, routes on the `v1.*` domain will have the `Token` and `Version` headers applied, while routes on the `v2.*` domain will have the `Authorization` and `Api-Version` headers applied.

 > Note: the `include` and `exclude` items are arrays of route names.
-THe &ast; wildcard is supported.
+The * wildcard is supported.
-> Note: If you're using DIngo router, the `versions` parameter is required in each route group.
+> Note: If you're using Dingo router, the `versions` parameter is required in each route group.
 This parameter does not support wildcards.
-Each version must be listed explicitly,
+Each version must be listed explicitly.

 To generate your API documentation, use the `idoc:generate` artisan command.